thanhlct/alex/alex/components/simulator/user_simulator/README.rst

 - ``end_dialogue_post_process_fun``: A function will be called after a dialogue completed.
 - ``slot_used_sequence``: A dict defining a sequence of slots will be used.
 For examples, slots at higher level can not be informed when there is no any slots at lower level have been used in previous turns.

-The following is an example including two goal, one is finding connection between two places and another is ask the weather of a city.
+The following is an example defining two goals, one is finding connection between two places and another is asking the weather of a city.

 ::